okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-custom-ui-mobile/main/index.md

 **What you need**

 * An Okta Developer organization.
 Don't have one?
 [Create one for free](https://developer.okta.com/signup)
-* A mobile app with Okta authentication (see [Sign users in to your mobile app](/docs/guides/sign-into-mobile-app/)) that you want to add custom the sign-in UI to
+* A mobile app with Okta authentication (see [Sign users in to your mobile app](/docs/guides/sign-into-mobile-app/)) that you want to add a custom sign-in UI to

 **Sample code**